DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Dining Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 27.</em></span>

-This room is largely as described in <span class="citation">Dining Hall (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#27DiningHall">Dining Hall</a> (p.
 218)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This room contains a plain wooden table flanked by long benches.
 Moldy humanoid bones lie strewn on the dirt floor.
 A thick stench of rot and gore fills the chamber, so coppery with blood that you can taste it on your tongue.</p>